pingidentity/terraform-provider-pingdirectory/docs/resources/default_ldif_backend.md

 - `base_dn` (Set of String) Specifies the base DN(s) for the data that the backend handles.
 - `description` (String) A description for this Backend
 - `enabled` (Boolean) Indicates whether the backend is enabled in the server.
+- `is_private_backend` (Boolean) Indicates whether the backend should be considered a private backend, which indicates that it is used for storing operational data rather than user-defined information.
+- `ldif_file` (String) Specifies the path to the LDIF file containing the data for this backend.
 - `notification_manager` (String) Specifies a notification manager for changes resulting from operations processed through this Backend
 - `return_unavailable_when_disabled` (Boolean) Determines whether any LDAP operation that would use this Backend is to return UNAVAILABLE when this Backend is disabled.
 - `set_degraded_alert_when_disabled` (Boolean) Determines whether the Directory Server enters a DEGRADED state (and sends a corresponding alert) when this Backend is disabled.